cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Why Cyber?
 We like that name.
 That's one reason.
 We have been using this name throughout our projects for the past 6 -7 years.

+Actually, cyber refers to anything that is very smart.
+The meaning is rooted from the word `cybernetics` (check out this article on [Wikipedia](https://en.wikipedia.org/wiki/Cybernetics#Subdivisions_of_the_field)) - a science which describes the behaviour of dynamic systems with feedback loops.

-Cyber refers to anything that is to do with the internet, AI, computing.
-It has become a partial synonym to all the crazy sci-fi things out there.
+In popular culture, it has become a partial synonym to all the crazy sci-fi things out there.
 Like the cyber-track by Elon Musk and co.
 Cyber refers to cyberspace.
 Space free from centralized, human influence and bureaucracy.
 It is the Andromeda of freedom.
 The last frontier...

 ### What exactly are CIDs?
 A CID is a content identificator or an IPFS hash.
 That means its a something that represents (or rather - points to) a specific file/piece of data within the IPFS protocol.